 I have a few other easy crockpot recipes as well once you’ve enjoyed our ribs:

-- Braised short ribs are amazing too
+- Braised short ribs are pretty amazing too

-- Crockpot ham recipe we love during the holidays for sure
+- Our Crockpot ham recipe we love during the holidays for sure

 - Chicken soup in the crockpot is a healthy choice all kids enjoy

 Easy Crockpot Ribs

 - Put rack of ribs in large slow cooker. (we remove the membrane first to make them even more tender but that is up to you)